Loading…

 The LETL facility is a program instituted by the Government of Canada to provide liquidity assistance in the form of interest-bearing term loans to large Canadian enterprises who have been (or expect to be) affected by new tariffs and countermeasures.

-The intent of the LETL facility is to provide short-term financing to help these enterprises preserve employment and operations until they can access more traditional market financing.
-The LETL facility will be delivered through Canada Development Investment Corporation (CDEV) via its subsidiary, Canada Enterprise Emergency Funding Corporation (CEEFC).
+The intent of the LETL facility is to provide financing to cover an eligible applicant’s thirty‑six (36)‑month liquidity and operating needs after exhausting all other sources of capital, helping these enterprises preserve employment and operations until they can access more traditional market financing.
+The LETL facility is delivered through Canada Development Investment Corporation (CDEV) via its subsidiary, Canada Enterprise Emergency Funding Corporation (CEEFC).

 Who is eligible?

-The LETL facility is open to large Canadian enterprises who can demonstrate they have been (or expect to be) affected by the new tariffs and countermeasures and who: a) have an impact on Canada’s economy as a result of: (i) significant operations in Canada; or (ii) a significant workforce in Canada; b) have approximately $300 million, or more, in annual Canadian revenue; and c) require a minimum loan size of $60 million.
+The LETL facility is open to large Canadian enterprises who can demonstrate they have been (or expect to be) affected by the new tariffs and countermeasures and who: a) have an impact on Canada’s economy as a result of: (i) significant operations in Canada; or (ii) a significant workforce in Canada; b) have approximately $150 million, or more, in annual Canadian revenue; and c) require a minimum loan size of $30 million.
 Large for-profit enterprises in all sectors can apply for funding under the LETL facility.
-Certain not-for-profit enterprises may also be eligible.
 Companies that have been found guilty of tax evasion are not eligible.
+Additional ineligible borrower categories include certain public institutions, specified entities with direct or indirect significant ownership by political office holders, and entities that promote violence, incite hatred or discrimination, among others.

 How much assistance is available?

-Canada is making available loans of $60 million and above, based on the applicant’s cash flow needs for the next 12 months.
+Canada is making available loans of $30 million and above, based on the applicant’s estimated cash needs over the next 36 months net of available liquidity.
 The loan size for each applicant will be assessed on a case-by-case basis based on demonstrated need, the reasonableness of management’s business plan assumptions and the ability to repay.

 What is the application process?

-Applicants should register their interest at info@ceefc-cfuec.ca by submitting a completed enquiry form.
+Applicants should submit an enquiry form via the CEEFC website at https://ceefc-cfuec.ca/.
 A CEEFC representative will promptly send applicants a non-disclosure agreement, application form and instructions.
 The application form will request important information relating to the applicant and its current financial condition and its projected cash flow requirements.

 Is there a deadline?